Arailes/MM_projeto/stock-trading-platform/README.md

 ## Contributing

 Contributions are welcome!
-Please open an issue or submit a pull request for any enhancements or bug fixes.
+Please open an issue or submit a pull request for any enhancements or bug fixes. ok